facebook/folly/folly/wangle/deprecated/rx/README.md

 swarm of angry bees as soon as someone tries an infinite sequence, or tries to partially observe a long sequence.
 I'm pretty sure subscribeOn has a bug that I haven't tracked down yet.

+DEPRECATED:
+This was an experimental exploration.
+There are better, more robust, and (most importantly) supported C++ implementations, notably [rxcpp](https://rxcpp.codeplex.com/).
+Use that instead.
+You really shouldn't use this one.
+It's unsupported and incomplete.
+Honest.